 Staying Connected: Updates about COVID-19 and WLRC/CAN

-WLRC (and all the Centers for Cultural Understanding and Social Change) will be physically closed during the spring semester.
+WLRC (and all the Centers for Cultural Understanding and Social Change) will be physically closed during the summer.
 We will host our programming in virtual spaces.

 Our staff are working remotely.
 We will continue to stay connected with you through social media and email.

 The Campus Advocacy Network will continue to serve UIC students, faculty, and staff through virtual appointments.

 We are open to connecting with you in multiple ways:

 - Online chat (Google Chats)

 For those living with violence, having to isolate or self-quarantine oneself can make a situation more unsafe.
 We are here to answer questions and provide support if you or a loved one is in a situation like this.
 If you are looking for shelter, food, or safety planning, please reach out to CAN to learn the options available on and off campus.
 We also encourage you to check in with friends and family who may be vulnerable and share our contact information with them.